liveswitch/liveswitch-mux/README.md

   --session-id          The session ID to mux, obtained from a dry-run.

-  --filter-files        Process only the files listed in the input-files argument.
+  --input-filter        A regular expression used to filter the input file list.

+  --input-file-names    A comma separated list of input files to target instead of scanning the
+                        directory.
 ```

 The `input-path` to your recordings defaults to the current directory, but can be set to target another directory on disk.